-Depression continues to be a serious problem in Uganda.
-Prevalence of depression symptoms among University students is reported at 21% (Nalugya, Lassman, Sewagaba and Tann, 2017).
-Inadequate social support received by University students from peers ,relatives and lecturers makes them feel unwanted thus leading to high level of depression while the reverse makes them feel loved and cared for thus resulting into low levels of depression.
+Depression is a common health problem among university students.
+It is debilitating and has a detrimental impact on students psychosocial, emotional, interpersonal functioning and academic performance.
+Inadequate social support received by university students from peers ,relatives and lecturers makes them feel unwanted thus leading to high level of depression while the reverse makes them feel loved and cared for thus resulting into low levels of depression.
 University students with high levels of self-esteem feel confident and assertive about what they are doing and those with low levels of self-esteem feel like insecure thus resulting into high levels of prior dropping out of university, poor academic performance and increased substance abuse.